top of page

 Solution

-Researched, designed, tested, iterated upon, and contributed to the development of a simple yet robust search solution for the Oncology Clinical Trials Database.
+Researched, designed, tested, and refined a simple, robust search solution for the Oncology Clinical Trials Database.

 My Role